Exploiting Translational Symmetry for Quantum Computing with Squeezed Cat Qubits: Analysis of autonomous error correction based on subsystem decomposition

-In this section, we analytically show that the dissipator $\h{d}_{\Delta}$ leads to dissipative quantum error-correction in the logical manifold of squeezed cat codes.
-To analyze the action of the dissipator $\h{d}_\Delta$, we introduce the subsystem decomposition~\cite{Xu2023} of the bosonic Hilbert space tailored for the squeezed cat states.
+In this section, we analytically show that the dissipator $\h{d}_{\Delta}$ leads to autonomous QEC in the logical manifold of SC codes.
+To analyze the action of the dissipator $\h{d}_\Delta$, we introduce the subsystem decomposition~\cite{Xu2023} of the bosonic Hilbert space tailored for the SC states.